-Surviving the Shutdown on Vacation
+Surviving the Federal Government Shutdown on Vacation

 You’ve been looking forward your trip to Puerto Rico for some time now.
-You have it all planned out — Old San Juan, forts, El Yunque rain forest, beach, bio bay, … And then, like a coconut falling on your head, the federal goverment shuts down, knocking your well-planned trip for a loop.
+You have it all planned out — Old San Juan, forts, El Yunque rain forest, beach, bio bay, … And then, like a coconut falling on your head, the federal government shuts down, knocking your well-planned trip for a loop.

 Have no fear.
 All is not lost.
 In this brief guide to navigating the tourist-related closures in Puerto Rico during the US federal government shutdown, we will tell you what’s closed, what’s open, and — most importantly — we’ll suggest some options to help fill those empty spots in your vacation schedule.